Steven D. Loucks

-Steven D. Loucks (born September 8, 1961) is an American politician and lobbyist who served as a member of the Wisconsin State Assembly from 1988 to 1992.
+Steven D. Loucks (born September 8, 1961) is an American politician and former lobbyist who served as a member of the Wisconsin State Assembly from 1989 to 1993.

 Early life and education

 Loucks was born in Saint Paul, Minnesota.
 He graduated from Homestead High School in Mequon, Wisconsin, and earned a Bachelor of Arts degree in history and political science from Marquette University in Milwaukee, Wisconsin.

 Career

 After graduating from college, Loucks served as an aide in the office of Senator Bob Kasten.
 He was first elected to the Assembly in 1988 as a Republican.

-After being re-elected in 1990, Loucks announced that he would not seek re-election in 1992.
+Loucks had a short but distinctive career in the legislature, especially after being re-elected in 1990.
+For the 1991-92 session he was elected Vice-Chair of the Minority Caucus of the State Assembly, and also chaired the caucus of ranking minority committee members in the same session.